bartoffw/instabook/README.md

 - release the extension for mobile (Firefox)
 - adding multiple language support for the extension
 - adding config page
-- adding and managing chapters in the ebook
 - customizing the title page in the ebook (adding a cover image)

 ## Configuration